UNICOM Global: Corporate history

 UNICOM Global was founded by Corry Hong in Los Angeles, California in 1981 to develop AUTOMON/CICS and related products for the CICS mainframe marketplace.
-Corry Hong was born in Seol, South Korea and immigrated to the United States at age 20, studying computer science at Pierce College in Los Angeles.
+Corry Hong was born in Seoul, South Korea and immigrated to the United States at age 20, studying computer science at Pierce College in Los Angeles.

 In April 1985, UNICOM Global introduced AUTOMON/CICS, an automated action tool for the CICS MVS environment.
 UNICOM Global achieved success with the AUTOMON product: in April 1988, AUTOMON/CICS was selected to assure systems availability and productivity at the Games for the XXIV Olympiad held in 1988 in Seoul, South Korea.
-In April 1994, AUTOMON/CICS was nominated for the ICP Million Dollar award.
+In April 1994, AUTOMON/CICS was nominated for the International Computer Programs (ICP) Million Dollar award.

 UNICOM Global grew through the following acquisitions: